-In this section we first review knot contact homology, the Chekanov-Eliashberg dg-algbera of the Legendrian conormal of a knot generated by Reeb chord and with differential counting punctured holomorphic disks, including a description of additional geometric data that is used to define the differential.
-We then turn to augmentations of knot contact homology and associated augmentation varieties.
-Finally, we compute the linearized contact homology associated to augmentations induced by a class of Lagrangian fillings, by relating Reeb chords to geodesics and the space of paths starting and ending on the knot.
-The result of the calculation gives structural results for augmentation varieties of the dg-algebras of Legendrian conormals of knots.
+In this section we first review some aspects of knot contact homology, i.e., the Chekanov-Eliashberg dg-algebra of the Legendrian conormal of a knot which is generated by Reeb chords and with differential that counts punctured holomorphic disks, and discuss some geometric data that is used to define and compute the differential.
+We then turn to augmentations of knot contact homology and discuss augmentation varieties and augmentation polynomials.